tillitis/tillitis-key1/doc/system_description/software.md

 which is outlined below.
 E.g. UDS isn't readable, and the `APP_{ADDR, SIZE}` are not writable for the application.

-The software on the Tillitis Key communicates to the host via the `UART_{RX,TX}_{STATUS,DATA}` registers, using the framing protocol described in [Framing Protocol](../framing_protocol/framing_protocol.md).
+The firmware (and optionally all software) on the Tillitis Key communicates to the host via the `UART_{RX,TX}_{STATUS,DATA}` registers, using the framing protocol described in [Framing Protocol](../framing_protocol/framing_protocol.md).

-The firmware defines a protocol (command/response interface) on top of the framing layer, which is used to bootstrap the application onto the device.
+The firmware defines a protocol (command/response interface) on top of this framing layer which is used to bootstrap the application onto the device.
+All commands are initiated by the host.
+All commands receive a reply.

-On the framing layer, it's required that each frame the device receives, a responding frame must be sent back to the host, in a ping-pong manner.

-Applications define a per-application protocol, which is the contract between the host and the device.
+Applications define their own per-application protocol used for communication with their host part.
+They may or may not be based on the Framing Protocol.

 ## Firmware